mingmingjin/learngit/readme.txt

-called stage
 Git is
-creating a new branch is quick
+creating a neew branch is quick and simple